fungjj92/scott/reader/readme.md

 The source files were previously downloaded, and they have been named in the new format, which isn't that different from the old one.
 These batch scripts were useful for loading those data.

+## Batch loading data from history

+In order to avoid adding extra records to the history, the `batch_public_notices` script should be replaced somewhat with a history loader.